genropy/smartseeds/docs/appendix/architecture.md

 Instead of creating new dicts on every call, we reuse pre-defined constants.

-### 3. Backwards Compatibility
+### 3. Type Safety

-The implementation maintains **100% compatibility** with the original Genropy implementation while adding:
+The implementation provides complete type safety:
-- Full type hints
+- Full type hints for all functions
 - `@wraps` for metadata preservation
-- Support for functions (not just methods)
+- Support for both functions and methods
-- Better error handling
-- Performance improvements

-See [genropy_comparison/](../../genropy_comparison/) for detailed comparison (not published).
+- Type-preserving decorator pattern
+- Compatible with mypy and pyright

 ## Execution Flow